Water Communion Service (September)

 Candlelight Christmas Eve Service (December 24)

-We’ll welcome Christmas with candles, music, and readings, celebrating the light born of hope in the birth of every child.
-We’ll tell the ancient story of Jesus’ humble birth and light candles for the birth of every child born since last Christmas Eve.
+We’ll welcome Christmas with candles, music, and readings, celebrating the hope found in an ancient story.
 This is a service for all ages.

 Blessing of the Animals (May)